Shoulder sleeve insignia

-Shoulder sleeve insignia (SSI) are distinctive cloth emblems worn on the upper left sleeve of the U.S. Army uniform to represent a soldier's current unit of assignment.
-When worn on the right sleeve, the insignia is known as the Shoulder Sleeve Insignia – Military Operations in Hostile Condition (SSI-MOHC), previously referred to as the Shoulder Sleeve Insignia – Former Wartime Service (SSI-FWTS) or simply the "combat patch".
+Shoulder sleeve insignia (SSI) are embroidered cloth emblems worn on U.S. Army uniforms, primarily on the upper left sleeve, to identify the wearer’s current unit of assignment and lineage.
+When worn on the right sleeve, the insignia denotes prior participation in designated hostile conditions.
+Before the introduction of the current term, the right-sleeve version was officially designated Shoulder Sleeve Insignia – Former Wartime Service (SSI-FWTS); this designation was superseded by SSI-Military Operations in Hostile Conditions (SSI-MOHC) to reflect updated Department of the Army terminology.
+Informally, it is also known as a "combat patch".
 It signifies prior participation in combat or designated hostile environments with the represented unit.
-It is authorized for wear by soldiers assigned to divisions, corps, armies and certain other units designated by the Department of the Army.
+Authorization to wear SSI depends on the soldier’s unit and is governed by Department of the Army uniform regulations (such as Army Regulation 670-1), which specify the conditions under which patches may be worn.

 Versions and history

 Earliest identifying devices

-Corps badges were first used during the Civil War as metal badges on caps or the uniform tunic.
-This continued during the Spanish-American War but with different badges.
+Corps badges were first used during the American Civil War as metal badges on caps or the uniform tunic.
+This continued during the Spanish-American War, but with different badges.

-Colored shoulder sleeve insignia
+Colored shoulder-sleeve insignia

-Colored shoulder sleeve insignia were originally designed with bright colors and detailed symbols to reflect the lineage, honors, and heritage of U.S. Army units.
-These color patches were intended for wear on service or dress uniforms and not on combat uniforms when introduced, but that changed during World War I with the 81st Infantry Division, who are regarded as the first unit to wear colored patches in a war-zone.
-While initially the patches were primarily for identification, they quickly became a symbol of pride and unit affiliation.
+Early SSI were designed with bright colors and detailed symbols primarily for display on service or dress uniforms.
+During World War I, units such as the 81st Infantry Division began wearing colored SSI in combat zones, reflecting both practical identification needs and unit heritage.
+While the patches were initially primarily for identification, they quickly became a symbol of pride and unit affiliation.

 In 1918, the 81st Infantry Division deployed to France after training at Camp Jackson, South Carolina.
 Its soldiers wore an olive drab felt patch featuring the silhouette of a wildcat named after Wildcat Creek, which ran through the training post.
 This patch, worn on the left shoulder, became the first officially recognized SSI in the U.S. Army.
 When challenged by other units, General John J. Pershing ruled in favor of the 81st's right to wear the patch and encouraged other divisions to develop their own insignia.
 The patch was officially adopted by the Army on October 19, 1918, establishing the precedent for shoulder sleeve insignia across the force.

 Historically, full-color SSI were worn: